69th Year! 69th Year!

 Freda Drysdale - Cabaret Singer Dunfermline as Carmen Freda Drysdale - Cabaret Singer Dunfermline 2006

-Freda Drysdale as Carmen (Dec 1952) and today (Dec 2006)
+Freda Drysdale as Carmen (Dec 1952) and in Dec 2006

-Freda describes Cherry as having "a charisma that never failed to light up our every night" and her Kinema dancing friends as "like our own big happy family".
+Freda described Cherry as having "a charisma that never failed to light up our every night" and her Kinema dancing friends as "like our own big happy family".
 She closes a letter written a couple of years ago on the subject thus: "I don't live in the past, but reserve the right to wallow in it whenever I hear the magic words...
 Kinema Ballroom!"

 Freda & her life-long friend Margaret Axford (nee Young) spent very many "halcyon hours" at the Kinema (in the early 40s) which Freda still remembers with warm affection.
 In fact Margaret met her future husband Eric Axford in the Kinema.